idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step03_analytical_solution.md

 matches the known solution with minimal error, (2) the spatial error converges at the expected rate for first-order finite elements, and (3) the temporal error converges at the expected rate for second-order numerical integration.
-These results verify that the simulation is computing correctly for the 1D heat equation.
+These results verify that the simulation is correctly solving the 1D heat equation.

 !bibtex bibliography !!include to make sure next/previous are last on page